Gloria Bohanon: Career

+Bohanon was an active member of the Los Angeles contemporary art scene in the 1970s.
+As a professor at Los Angeles Community College, she organized "Black Culture Week" in 1974.
+She taught design, painting, printmaking, and served as chair of the Arts Department while there.
+She was the director of ADAPT, an organization for disabled students (Accommodated Disabled Arts Program and Training) while at LACC.

 Bohanon was one of the earliest members of the Los Angeles County Museum of Art's Black Arts Council.
 Her work was shown with other influential African American artists who were based in LA, including "The Sapphire Show" in 1970 at Gallery 32 with Betye Saar, Suzanne Jackson, Yvonne Cole Meo, and Senga Nengudi.
-Bohanon was also featured with Betye Saar and Suzanne Jackson at Womanspace in 1973 in an exhibition titled "Black Mirror."
-She had solo exhibitions at Alonzo and Dale Davis' Brockman Gallery.
+She was featured with Betye Saar and Suzanne Jackson at Womanspace in 1973 in an exhibition titled "Black Mirror."

+She had solo exhibitions at Alonzo and Dale Brockman Davis' Brockman Gallery.
 She was also included in a 1971 book Black Artists on Art, Volume 2.